FoxoTech/methylprep/docs_dev/general_walkthrough.md

 The default output is all that is needed to run qc reports from ```methylcheck```.
 However, other useful outputs like the poobal_values.pkl can optionally be included in the qc functions for greater details on sample quality.

 ## using methylprep from a jupyter notebook
 `methylprep` also offers a scikit-learn style interface for users to run within jupyter notebooks or a similar IDE.
-We recommend using the CLI for `methylprep`--commands run faster from the CLI--but users are able to get most of the package's functionality from within an IDE.
+We recommend using the CLI for `methylprep`--IDEs tend to process more slowly, especially for large batches--but users are able to get most of the package's functionality from within an IDE.

 ## `methylprep.run_pipeline`
 This command is the IDE equivalent of `methylprep process`.
 The output, if left to default, is a set of data containers.
 Alternatively, users may specify `betas=True` or `m_values=True` to get a dataframe of their chosen values.
 We also recommend setting `export=True` to get output files saved as well.
 That way you can easily load the data in the future instead of running this command every time you open the notebook.
 The only required argument for this function is the directory where the raw data is stored.